BindPlane OP

 Using this model, we have successfully offloaded both credentials and processors from the edge nodes.
 This reduces our vulnerability of credential exposure by having them present on only a single system.
 It also reduces the workload on the k8s pods of our edge nodes.

-Moving To Multi-node Aggregation Model
+Moving To Multi-Node Gateway Model

 A single minor change does need to be made to the edge configuration.
 This will replace the IP of the single node, 10.128.15.205, with the ip of the load balancer, 10.128.15.208.